bdewhirst/python_practice/README.md

 ## As of 2020-02-15:

 This repo is intended to store work related to Practices of the Python Pro, by Dane Hillard.
 (My physical copy is copyright 2020, however a newer version may be available on his website.)
-Hat tip to Sam P. for recommending/gifting my copy.
+Hat tip to Sam P. for recommending the book and gifting my copy.

 b.dewhirst@gmail.com